 Design: …, Staat (2017).

 The City hall in The Hague, which was designed by Richard Meier, bears witness to a natural harmony between the exterior and interior.
 The sculptural geometry of the building with its subtle details appears again in the furniture collection CHTH (City Hall The Hague).
 The desk is manufactured with enclosed sides that give a feeling of total privacy.
 The panel and legs are made of steel and cover the mechanism that lifts the table.
 A manual, mechanical (by crank or gas lift) or electronic height adjustment is optional.
 The height of the sides can be the same as the height of the filing cabinet, therefore, painting a rigid picture.
 CHTH is especially suitable for meeting rooms and managers’ offices.

 Cany classic by Finnish professor Simo Heikkilä.
 Heikkilä gave workshops at the University of Industrial Arts in Helsinki together with his friend Maarten Van Severen.

 In the studio of his friend Maarten Van Severen saw Hans Lensvelt the Cane Divan for the first time.
 It was love at first sight.
 Lensvelt: “The combination of materials: rattan with an industrial green stainless steel frame, the total unique and elegant composition… This chaise longue is not new, but certainly one of the most beautiful and most comfortable chaise longues that I know….”

 Design: Simo Heikkilä.
 (1983)

-Beam Seat is made up of several layers of wood which the top layer veneer, available in oak or walnut veneer.
-The inside is made in beech veneer.
+Beam Seat is made up of several layers of wood with a top layer of veneer, available in oak or walnut veneer.
+The inside is made of beech veneer.